 Target of God is a solo that speaks of delusion and defeat.
-The piece explores our human need to understand the reason of our being, our path and our purpose.
-It dramatizes the moment when our resiliency becomes naiveté before the obviousness of a wrong course, that terrifying moment of grace when one is truly face to face with oneself.
+The piece explores our human need to understand our reason for being, our path and our purpose.
+It dramatizes the moment when our resiliency becomes voluntary ignorance of a wrong course, that terrifying moment of grace when one is truly face to face with oneself.

 With a humorous twist, the piece exposes the personal turmoil of an ingenuous and ill-fated antihero as he confides to the audience, a lamb fed to the wolves.
 Jacques Poulin-Denis probes into his interdisciplinary background to create an artistic blur that contains an overt and earnest story.
 He replaces the spectacular with raw sincerity, relying on the power of the human story to transport the audience.